aidarbn/aidarbabanov.github.io/content/about.md

 This blog is my personal diary and notebook for helpful information.
 I decided to start a blog because:

-- I want to get into the FAANG company, and I need to systematize the preparation for the interview and the submission of documents.
+- I want to get into the MAANG (Meta, Amazon, Apple, Netflix, Google) company, and I need to systematize the preparation for the interview and the submission of documents.
 - I always wanted to create my own blog and store useful information on it.
 - I want to learn how to write beautifully.